cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 ##### Components

-The components defined here are designed to act as wrappers around the underlying proper functions.
+The components defined here are designed to act as *wrappers* around the underlying proper functions.
 This architecture ensures that the actual cryptographic operations such as signing, hashing, and verifying are delegated to the specialized functions, that are implementation dependant.
 These wrapper components facilitate a clean and modular approach by abstracting the complexity of direct cryptographic function calls.

-In all of the interface's methods, we add an *options* input parameter designed to provide a flexible and dynamic way to pass various options and configurations to the `Sign`, `Verify`, and `Hash` functions.
+In all of the interface's methods, we add an *options* input parameter of type `map[string]any`, designed to provide a flexible and dynamic way to pass various options and configurations to the `Sign`, `Verify`, and `Hash` functions.
 This approach allows developers to customize these processes by including any necessary parameters that might be required by specific algorithms or operational contexts.
 However, this requires that a type assertion for each option be performed inside the function's implementation.

 ###### Signer